alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 In the OSSImport stand-alone deployment mode, you can start the migration task by executing `import.bat`.

 ### Monitoring task status
 During the data migration process, you can observe the output of the command execution window.
-On the other hand, you can observe the occupancy of the network bandwidth through the resource manager.
+In addition, you can observe the usage of the network bandwidth through the resource manager.

 In this example, since the ECS and the OSS Bucket are deployed in the same region, the network speed between data uploading from the ECS to the OSS Bucket (intranet Endpoint) is not limited.
-However, since data is downloaded from S3 to OSS via the Internet, the speed of ECS→OSS is virtually the same as the speed of S3→ECS, and the upload speed is limited by the download speed.
+However, since data is downloaded from S3 to OSS via internet, the speed of ECS→OSS is virtually the same as the speed of S3→ECS, and the upload speed is limited by the download speed.

 ### Failed task retry (optional)
-Subtasks may fail due to network or other reasons.
+Sub-tasks may fail due to network or other reasons.
 Failure Retry only retry the failed Task and will not retry the successful Task.
-Execute **console.bat retry** in cmd.exe under Windows
+Execute `console.bat retry` in a terminal in Windows.

 ### Check the files migrated to the OSS Bucket (optional)
 Files can be checked through the OSS Console.
-We also recommend using the **OSS Brower** client tool to view and manipulate files in the bucket.
+We also recommend using the **Ossbrowser** client tool to view and manipulate files in the bucket.

-OSS Browser can be found here: https://www.alibabacloud.com/help/doc-detail/61872.htm
+Ossbrowser can be found here: https://www.alibabacloud.com/help/doc-detail/61872.htm

 ## Data scrubbing with csv files (optional)
-> **Note:** Here is only an example.
+> **Note:** This is only an example.
 It does not mean that you must complete this operation.
 You can perform certain
-> data cleaning operations on the csv file according to your business needs.
+> data cleaning operations on the CSV file according to your business needs.

-- Replace **"NULL"** in the csv files with blank
+- Replace `NULL` in the CSV files with a blank character.
-- Replace **\\,** in the csv files with ,
+- Replace `\,` in the csv files with ,

 For this data scrubbing operation, we recommend doing it locally.
 Therefore, the data file that needs to be scrubbed is first downloaded to the ECS through the OSS Brower tool, and then the data scrubbing operation is performed; then,